fluxninja/aperture/docs/content/faq.md

 ### Can the Aperture Controller run in a non-containerized environment?

-No, as for now, we only support deploying [Aperture Controller][] on a Kubernetes cluster.
+No, as for now, we only support deploying [Aperture Controller][Aperture Controller] on a Kubernetes cluster.

 ### Can the Aperture Agent run in a non-containerized environment?